Breaking down barriers: How golf is empowering young 'People of Determination'

-Thomas O’Brien, 13, showcases how sport can transform the lives of young people with special needs
+Thomas O’Brien, 13, showcases how sport can transform the lives of young people with special needs, says he loves 'Chipping'

 Thomas O'Brien in action on the driving range at the TFA at Jumeirah Golf Estates. - Supplied photo